 - At the reporting date the Council had established four joint venture arrangements with a private sector partner trading as Pendle Enterprise and Regeneration Limited (PEARL, PEARL 2, PEARL (Brierfield Mill) Limited) and a Housing Association (PEARL Together).
 Whilst each is considered a jointly controlled entity, they are not regarded as so financially material to the Council to require the preparation of Group Accounts.
 More detail on the joint venture arrangements is provided at Note 36. - The Council's land and buildings are valued on the balance sheet in accordance with the statement of asset valuation principles and guidance notes issued by the Royal Institution of Chartered Surveyors (RICS).
 The Council carries out a rolling programme that ensures all required Plant, Property and Equipment valuations are revalued within a five year cycle.
-Assets subject to review had a valuation date of 1 April 2022.
-Throughout the year valuers assess any changes in market conditions or the economic environment that may impact the fair value of the PPE.
+Assets subject to review had a valuation date of 1 April 2023.
 Any confirmed material changes after this date have been accounted for.